Creative staffing ensures continuity of patient care

 The hospital originally set out to cross-train aides to work as both therapy aides and nursing aides.
 "We want our people to be flexible so they can go to the area of greatest need, but more than flexibility, [that need] is to achieve carry-over of therapy goals on the nursing unit," Feuer says.

 However, they ran into some resistance when therapy aides balked at working on weekends and saw nursing assistants as doing more toileting than ambulating.
 "We backed off for a while.
-It’s still a good concept, and we still are looking at how to carry it out," she says.
+It’s still a good concept, and we still are looking at how to carry it out," she adds.

 Here are a few ways the hospital is working to increase communication between shifts: